jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

                 └── ConvertTest.scala
 ```
 * All the files ending with `.sbt` or in the `project/ directory` are build tool configuration files: you don’t need to modify them yet.
 We will discuss them later in the course.
-* The material for this exercise are in `src/main/scala/`.
+* The material for this exercise is in `src/main/scala/`.
 * The sources of the unit tests are in `src/test/scala/`.
 You will need to make all the tests pass to complete the exercise, and you should write additional tests to check for cases that our tests do not cover.

 ## Using SBT and Running the Tests

 SBT stands for Scala Build Tool, it’s a dependency manager and build tool for Scala.
 We will use it to compile our code and run the tests.

-Start SBT by positioning yourself in ``programmation-fonctionnelle-ul/TP/TP1/degrees/` and run the following command:
+Start SBT by positioning yourself in `programmation-fonctionnelle-ul/TP/TP1/degrees/` and run the following command:
 ```
 $ sbt
 ```